 Select directing credits include The Piano Lesson and Joe Turner’s Come and Gone by August Wilson, The Colored Museum by George C. Wolfe, God of Carnage by Yazmina Reza, Our Lady of 121st Street by Stephen Adly Guirgis, The Crucible byArthur Miller, The Little Foxes by Lillian Hellman, How I Learned to Drive by Paula Vogel, Flyin’ West by Pearl Cleage, Talk Radioby Eric Bogosian and I’m Not Rappaport by Herb Gardner, among others.

 She has been honored with the appointment of Lehigh University’s Class of ’61 Professorship, and is a proud recipient of the Stabler Excellence in Teaching Award.
-Most recently, Professor Johnson has received the Faculty Recognition of Universal Design in Learning Award, the 25 Women Who Are Changing Lehigh Award and the MLK Faculty Award.
+Most recently, Professor Johnson received two notable university awards: The Deming Lewis Award, given by the 10-year reunion class and presented to the professor they feel has most significantly influenced their educational experience; and The Lindback Award, which recognizes a faculty member for distinguished teaching.

 Professor Johnson received her M.F.A. from the University of Pittsburgh and her B.A. in Theatre from Lehigh University.
-She is a member of Actor’s Equity Association (AEA), Black Theatre Network (BTN), Black Theatre Association (BTA) and American Theatre in Higher Education (ATHE).
+She is a member of Actor’s Equity Association (AEA), Black Theatre Network (BTN), Black Theatre Association (BTA) and Association for Theatre in Higher Education (ATHE).